shapeshift/web/README.md

 ## Quick Start

-If you are using Linux and MacOS it works out of the box following the steps.
+If you are using Linux and MacOS it works out of the box following these steps:

 1. Clone the repo